Weaker pound lifts FTSE 100 as U.S. election race goes to the wire | Business

 Weaker pound lifts FTSE 100 as U.S. election race goes to the wire

-London's FTSE 100 rose on Wednesday, helped by a weaker pound, although gains were capped as early results from the U.S. election showed a very tight race between Republican President Donald Trump and his Democratic challenger Joe Biden.
+London's FTSE 100 jumped on Wednesday as a weaker pound boosted shares of exporters, although investors remained cautious on prospects of a contested outcome as the race to White House headed for a photo-finish.
+After falling nearly 1.3% in the morning trade, the blue-chip FTSE 100 index closed 1.7% higher in a volatile session, boosted by dollar earners such as AstraZeneca Plc, Experian Plc and Rentokil Initial Plc .

-The blue-chip FTSE 100 index jumped 0.7% in a choppy trading session as sterling fell more than 1%, boosting dollar earners such as British American Tobacco Plc, Experian Plc and Rentokil Initial Plc.
 Bank and mining stocks fell after leading a surge earlier this week on bets that a decisive Democratic victory could pave the way for more economic stimulus.
+The excruciatingly close U.S. presidential election hung in the balance, with a handful of closely contested states set to decide the outcome in the coming hours or days, even as President Donald Trump falsely claimed victory and made unsubstantiated allegations of electoral fraud.

-Trump on Wednesday falsely claimed that he had won the election with millions of votes still uncounted after Biden said he was confident of winning a contest, which will not be decided until a handful of states complete vote-counting over the next hours or days.
-"The market was kind of fixated on this blue wave scenario and now that expectation has been disappointed, there's no certainty and the market really doesn't know what to push at this stage," said Andrea Cicione, head of strategy at TS Lombard in London.
+"The risks of a protracted contested election outcome appear significant and the market is likely to be most concerned by genuine uncertainty on the vote margin rather than political uncertainty relating to a refusal to concede," Deutsche Bank currency analyst George Saravelos said.
+"The margins on numerous key states are very narrow or uncertain leading to a risk of protracted recount and litigation battles".

-After falling nearly 0.9% in early trading, the domestically focussed mid-cap FTSE 250 was up 0.6% after a report said Britain and the European Union negotiators would call for more Brexit negotiations.
+The mid-cap FTSE 250 ended 1.7% higher even as European Union's negotiator told EU envoys that differences remained on key issues with Britain on Brexit-trade deal.
 Separately, financial data company IHS Markit said Britain was heading for double-dip recession this winter as business surveys show economic growth almost halted last month even before the latest England-wide lockdown was announced.

 - READ MORE ON: